russell-n/thetuna/tuna/optimizers/exhaustivesearch.rst

 Exhaustive Search
 =================

-This is as exhaustive grid-search.
+This is an exhaustive grid-search.